• Skip to primary navigation

 (Whilst we cooked a lot in the UK, it was only really when we came to live in Fethiye that we started to experience and experiment with different and unfamiliar flavours and combinations).

 The recipe that our friend was using was her Turkish mother-in-law’s (a fantastic cook) and she wrote it down for us.
-With a few tweaks here and there over the years, it’s this lentil köfte recipe that we use today.

 How To Make Lentil Köfte

 Sometimes, following Turkish recipes can be a difficult process – especially those of a friend’s Turkish mother-in-law who knows her way around the kitchen and doesn’t need to measure or weigh anything.
-She just knows!

 So her mercimek köftesi recipe suggested we put the lentils in a pan with ‘just enough water.’
 Just enough water for what, exactly?